null

 You may have heard about antioxidants and their role in supporting health, but what are flavonoids?
 Flavonoids are a group of plant-based compounds that contribute to the color, taste, and health benefits of various foods.
 These natural compounds have antioxidant properties, protecting cells from damage and supporting well-being.

-Many foods that have flavonoids are already part of a healthy diet, including fruits, vegetables, tea, and chocolate.
-Among these, flavonoids in cocoa powder have gained attention for their potential cardiovascular and cognitive benefits.
+Many flavonoids foods are part of a balanced eating plan, including fruits, vegetables, tea, and chocolate.
+Among these, flavonoids in cocoa powder are often highlighted for their unique nutritional properties.

 Flavonoids Meaning: What Are They?